-As civil libertarians, we understand that human rights are inalienable and should be enjoyed equally by all.
-However, we know that Canada has a history entrenched in systemic racism.
-This reality means that everyone has a responsibility to identify and understand how society supports systemic racism and to work to address it.
-In 2021, the BCCLA took that on internally, and in the work we do out in the world.
+As civil libertarians, we understand that human rights an inalienable and should be enjoyed equally by all.
+Howeve we know that Canada has a history entrenched in systemi racism.
+This reality means that everyone has a responsibilit to identify and understand how society supports systemi racism and to work to address it.
+In 2021, the BCCLA too that on internally, and in the work we do out in the world

-Through policy work, education and litigation, the BCCLA is a powerhouse for systemic change, fighting to support civil liberties and government accountability.
+Through policy work, education and litigation, the BCCL is a powerhouse for systemic change, fighting to support civil liberties and government accountability.

-The BCCLA was the only civil liberties organization at the Cullen Commission, providing critical insight into the seizure of unexplained wealth without due process.
+The BCCLA was the only civil liberties organization a the Cullen Commission, providing critical insight into th seizure of unexplained wealth without due process.

-We took RCMP Chief Commissioner Brenda Lucki to court to force the RCMP to respond to outstanding police complaints and continued our fight against police street checks.
+We took RCMP Chief Commissioner Brenda Lucki t court to force the RCMP to respond to outstanding Karen Mirsky (she/her) police complaints and continued our fight against police BCCLA President street checks.